 The number of ordinary shares beneficially owned by each entity, person and member of Pharvaris' Board or Senior Management is determined in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rules, beneficial ownership includes any ordinary shares over which the individual has sole or shared voting power or investment power as well as any ordinary shares that the individual has the right to acquire within 60 days of April 22, 2021 through the exercise of any option, warrant or other right.
+Under such rules, beneficial ownership includes any ordinary shares over which the individual has sole or shared voting power or investment power as well as any ordinary shares that the individual has the right to acquire within 60 days of February 1, 2021 through the exercise of any option, warrant or other right.
 Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all ordinary shares held by that person.

-This table is based upon information supplied by our named Senior Management, directors, and principal shareholder, and Schedules 13D, and 13G filed with the SEC.
-The percentage of outstanding ordinary shares is computed on the basis of 33,128,593 ordinary shares outstanding as of April 22, 2021.
-Ordinary shares that a person has the right to acquire within 60 days of April 22, 2021 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all members of the Board and Senior Management as a group.
-Unless otherwise indicated below, the address for each beneficial owner is c/o Pharvaris N.V., J.H.
+The percentage of outstanding ordinary shares is computed on the basis of 23,569,276 ordinary shares outstanding as of February 1, 2021, which reflects automatic conversion of all of our outstanding preferred shares into an aggregate of 18,719,276 ordinary shares immediately prior to the consummation of Pharvaris' initial public offering.
+Ordinary shares that a person has the right to acquire within 60 days of February 1, 2021 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all members of the Board and Senior Management as a group.
+The table below does not reflect the IPO Grants or any ordinary shares that may be purchased in this offering, including through the directed share program described under "Underwriting-Directed Share Program."
+Unless otherwise indicated below, the address for each beneficial owner is c/o Pharvaris B.V., J.H.
 Oortweg 21, 2333 CH Leiden, The Netherlands.